 The Operators section contains all usable operators.
 To add an operator to the Field calculator expression box, click the appropriate button.
-Mathematical calculations (+, -, ...), trigonometric functions $(\sin, \cos, \tan, ...)$, extract geometric information (length and area) are available and will be extended in future versions.
+Mathematical calculations (+, -, ...), trigonometric functions (sin, cos, tan, ...), extract geometric information (length and area) are available, together with concatenator (||) and row counter.
+Stay tuned for more operators to come!